timlee30/streamlit-iris-classifier/README.md

-referenced by dataprofessor on youtube
+learnt from dataprofessor on youtube